Orange Walk District: Language

+In the Orange Walk District, Spanish, Kriol and English are the most spoken languages.
+The Mennonite community, which is almost 11% of the district's population, speaks primarily a German dialect, called Plautdietsch.
+In many villages Yucatec Maya is still spoken by elders.

 Economy

 The capital of the district is Orange Walk Town, with an estimated population of 13,400.
 The district is home to mostly Maya mestizo descendants of Mexican refugees who fled from the 1840 Caste War.
 The district's main economic base is drawn from agriculture, with sugar cane being the primary crop.
 This is slowly being replaced by a combination of alternative crops such potatoes, onions and soya beans.
 Orange Walk is also important for its production of dairy products, citrus fruits, beef and rum production.

 Another emerging industry is tourism due to healthy populations of tropical wildlife and the rich archaeological sites now coming to light.
 There are over 400 recorded bird species in the district, making Orange Walk a birdwatcher's paradise.
-Several settlements in the district are also home to German speaking Amish Mennonites.
+Several settlements in the district are also home to conservative German speaking Mennonites.
 The district is also the home of two rivers, the Rio Hondo, which also forms part of the border with Mexico, and the New River, which has as its source Belize's largest body of water, the New River Lagoon.